pcheng17/aoc-python/2023/README.md

 character long, but adjacent digits needed to be understood as a larger number that took up multiple adjacent spots in the grid.

 This was probably the first time I've ever reached for regex to solve a problem, ever.
-I'm pretty happy that the regex itself wasn't difficult, but even then, I needed to pull up a regex checker online to figure out the correct regex.
+I was pretty relieved that the regex itself wasn't difficult, but even then, I needed to pull up a regex checker online to figure out the correct regex.

 The solution I came up with on the spot was extremely janky.
 For some reason, I was convinced that I